3uild-3thos/govcontract/svmgov/readme.md

 ## Usage

 `svmgov` offers a set of commands to manage governance proposals and voting.
-Most commands require the `--identity_keypair` flag to specify the validator’s identity keypair for signing transactions.
+Most commands require the `--identity-keypair` flag to specify the validator’s identity keypair for signing transactions.

 ### Global Arguments

-- `--identity_keypair <PATH>`: Path to the validator’s identity keypair JSON file (required for most commands).
+- `--identity-keypair <PATH>`: Path to the validator’s identity keypair JSON file (required for most commands).
-- `--rpc_url <URL>`: Custom RPC URL for the Solana network (optional; defaults to `https://api.mainnet-beta.solana.com`).
+- `--rpc-url <URL>`: Custom RPC URL for the Solana network (optional; defaults to `https://api.mainnet-beta.solana.com`).

 ### Available Commands

 - `create-proposal`: Create a new governance proposal.
 - `support-proposal`: Support an existing proposal to help it reach the voting threshold.
 - `cast-vote`: Cast a vote on an active proposal.
+- `modify-vote`: Modify an existing vote on a proposal.
 - `tally-votes`: Tally votes for a proposal after the voting period ends.
+- `get-proposal`: Display a specific governance proposal.
 - `list-proposals`: List all governance proposals, with optional status filtering.
-- `list-votes`: List votes for a specific proposal, with optional status filtering.
+- `list-votes`: List votes for a specific proposal, with optional verbose details.

 Run any command with `--help` for detailed usage, e.g., `svmgov create-proposal --help`.